tathagatamishra/V-deo/README.md

 **Goals of this Challenge**
 =====

-- Get to know your Knowledge of dealing with an External API
+- Dealing with an External API
 - Visualisation of Data from that API
 - Handling HTML DOM Events
 - Understanding Component communication
-- Know your Expertise of HTML/CSS
+- Expertise of HTML/CSS